Qarj/WebImblaze/README.md

 1. Install Strawberry Perl.

    - Navigate to http://strawberryperl.com/
-   - Download and install the recommended version of Strawberry Perl.
-Choose the 64 bit version if you have 64 bit Windows (probably you do).
+   - Download and install the recommended 64 bit version of Strawberry Perl

 2. It doesn't matter where you put WebImblaze, for simplicity, put it in `C:\git`